slint-ui/slint/docs/langref/src/file_format.md

 Here, both `MyButton` and `MyApp` are components. `Window` and `Rectangle` are built-in elements used by `MyApp`. `MyApp` also re-uses the `MyButton` component.

-You can name an elements by using the `:=` syntax:
+Assign a name to an element using the `:=` syntax:

 ```slint
 component MyButton inherits Text {